Unrealistic definition of done

 People and cultures with a polychronic orientation (P-People) regard time differently.
 They define time more in terms of completed tasks than in terms specified by the hands of a clock.
 For example, a farmer might define time by what’s happening: it’s time for planting, for harvest, for haying, for canning, or for calving.
 Finer increments are also defined by what’s happening: it’s time for milking, time for breakfast, or it’s sundown or sunset.
 More than one thing can be happening at any given time.

 In organizational cultures, the differences between monochronic and polychronic orientations are evident at every level of activity.
 For example, in a meeting of M-People, only one person has the floor at any one time.
 M-People schedule their agenda items, and after they move to the next agenda item, they don’t return.
 (Well, they do sometimes return, but they aren’t comfortable when they do) A meeting of P-People might have several people talking at once.
 They bounce from topic to topic as the discussion calls for it.
-M-People are very uncomfortable in P-style meetings; P-People are likewise uncomfortable in M-style meetings [Brenner 2018].
+M-People are very uncomfortable in P-style meetings; P-People are just as uncomfortable in M-style meetings [Brenner 2018].

 M-approaches can work just fine when we know in advance what the tasks entail.
 We can carve up our total work into pieces and address them one at a time, because they either don’t interact much, or because we can control their interactions.
 And we can partition the work across the available people and groups, each working on one piece of the effort.